witnessmenow/ESP32-Trinity/examples/README.md

 *Note:* This is not a full list of projects I've made as some will have their own repos.
 Please check the Project Section for a full list of my projects and user contributed ones.

 - [FallingSand](Projects/FallingSand):
 A fun project that emulates sand falling on the Matrix using an accelerometer module.
-This was originally created by [Tetra3DPrint](https://twitter.com/tetra3dprint) and ported to the I2S matrix library by me
+This was originally created by [Tetra3DPrint](https://twitter.com/tetra3dprint) and ported to the I2S matrix library by me.
 **Additional Requirements:** GY521 Accelermoter Module
 - [SnakeWithNunchuck](Projects/SnakeWithNunchuck)
 I'm tired of these monkey fighting snakes on this Monday to Friday Matrix!
-A simple version of the clasic game controlled by a Nintendo Wii Nunchuck **Additional Requirements:** Wii Nunchuck and an adaptor
+A simple version of the clasic game controlled by a Nintendo Wii Nunchuck. **Additional Requirements:** Wii Nunchuck and an adaptor
 - [TetrisWithNunchuck](Projects/TetrisWithNunchuck)
 Please don't sue me EA.
-Tetris on your matrix controlled by a Wii Nunchuck **Additional Requirements:** Wii Nunchuck and an adaptor
+Tetris on your matrix controlled by a Wii Nunchuck. **Additional Requirements:** Wii Nunchuck and an adaptor
 - [WifiTetrisClock](Projects/WifiTetrisClock)
 Really, Please don't sue me EA.
 A clock displayed using falling matrix blocks.
 [Video about it here](https://www.youtube.com/watch?v=ey2mjZ-UQNM) but it refers to the original project I ported this code from.
 - [WifiTetrisClockWifiManager](Projects/WifiTetrisClockWifiManager)